Blog > Category Post > Posted: 2021-Apr-26, Updated: 2021-May-03

 • Interior in some designs offers wood on the inside that can be stained or painted.

-• Exteriors come in a variety of colours and some manufactures apply colour to vinyl or aluminium cladding.
+• Exteriors come in a variety of colours and some manufacturers apply colour to vinyl or aluminium cladding.

 Maintenance